jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 - **All `.plist` files**: Protected and unchanged
 - **All `.xcodeproj` files**: Protected and unchanged
 - **All test files**: Protected and unchanged
-- **Last Authorized Changes**: December 26, 2024 - Persistent Alarm system implementation in multiple files
+- **Last Authorized Changes**: August 29, 2025 - PastelTheme integration attempt and build recovery in multiple files

 ## 🚨 **SECURITY ALERTS**